 It goes without saying that if I find something by Prince and I can afford it, I’m getting it.
 I’m somewhere in the neighborhood of 80 Prince records now if you count singles and albums that I have multiple pressings of.
 However, there’s a chunk from Batman through the early 2000’s that I don’t have, mainly because the Prince estate hasn’t reissued them…yet.
-I put The Rainbow Children here because it’s a fascinating album and extremely rare.
-There are 10 copies on Discogs right now and the cheapest is $825.
-That’s not going to happen for me.
+A fresh batch of Prince stuff is being reissued in May, including The Rainbow Children, which was at the top of this list.
+It was supposed to come out in March, but you know…COVID.
 However, I keep my eyes on things like Batman, Graffiti Bridge, Diamonds and Pearls, and The Love Symbol album.
 Also, I’d love to see The Gold Experience and Crystal Ball show up on vinyl at some point if they’re going to keep putting out new vinyl.

 Yes, my white whale is an R&B album from 1991.
 This album and band were a staple of R&B in the 1990’s.
 To me, there were two: Boyz II Men and Jodeci.
-Jodeci was Boyz II Men with but nastier.
+Jodeci was like a nastier Boyz II Men.
 Definitely more hip hop.
 An epic lineup of slow jams on this album.
 I’ve searched for nearly ten years for this and haven’t found it.
 Somehow there’s never been a reissue.
 The decent copies on Discogs available right now are going for $110 and $199.
 I’m not spending that on one record unless I find it in a store myself and have money to burn.
 Someone help me out and tell me where I can find this!

 Long believed to be Tribe’s last album.
 Only issued once in the US when it was released in 1998.
 Going for about $37 on average on Discogs.
 I should pull the trigger on this one online if I find the right deal. $37 is a solid deal and I love this record.